 But then, it is difficult for you to measure your evacuation readiness from an announced fire drill.
 As mentioned earlier, an announced fire drill can only be ideal if you are introducing new employees to workplace safety.
 Informing new employees in advance helps them learn better and enhances safety.

-Drills are more successful if employers track who enters the building through identity management, access control systems or biometric recognition capabilities, such as a hand ID.
+Drills are more successful if employers track who enters the building using access control systems.

 2. Unannounced Fire Drills

 Surprise fire drills are the best, especially if you have trained your employees before.
 You can more effectively determine your organization and employees' evacuation readiness using this type of fire drill.
 It is perfect for trained employees because they have an exit plan and will be less susceptible to injuries.

 Unannounced fire drills are a true reflection of real-life emergencies.
 A disaster doesn't alert people when it is almost happening, so a surprise fire drill offers the best preparation.
 Therefore, it would be best to try it after conducting one or two announced fire drills in your organization.